SFStefenon/Digital_ED/README.md

 ---

-YOLO is used for object detection considering a custom dataset (symbols, labels, and specifiers), the explanation of how it is employed is presented [here](https://github.com/SFStefenon/Digital_EDs/tree/main/YOLO).
+YOLO is used for object detection considering a custom dataset (symbols, labels, and specifiers) from relay-based railway interlocking systems, the explanation of how it is employed is presented [here](https://github.com/SFStefenon/Digital_ED/tree/main/YOLO).
 To ensure that the best architecture setup is considered, hypertuning is used for model selection (YOLOv8n, YOLOv8s, YOLOv8m, YOLOv8l, and YOLOv8x) and hyperparameters tuning, as it explained here.

 , the PHT with DBSCAN is considered for segment detection, and the ruled-based methods apply considering the schematic rules of the drawings.